Laws and Ordinances

-This Board looks at issues regarding postgraduate studies and the University's research profiles.
-Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other institutes of higher education who are active within all the University's research profiles.
+This board looks at issues regarding postgraduate studies and the university's research profiles.
+Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other higher education institutions who are active within all the University's research profiles.
 Questions concerning research programmes are dealt with principally by FUN, which answers to UFN and which is closely tied to the research profiles.

 Research Ethics Committee / (Forskningsetiska nämnden - FEN)

-This Committee ensures that thesis work at the first-cycle and second-cycle levels is carried out in an ethically acceptable manner.
-It examines applications for ethical soundness and issues of ethical misconduct.
+This committee ensures that thesis work at the first-cycle and second-cycle levels is carried out in an ethically acceptable manner.
+It examines applications regarding ethics and issues of ethical misconduct.

 Other Boards and Committees

 There are a number of other boards and committees in place at Dalarna University, each with its own particular area of responsibility:

 - Faculty Boards (Områdesnämnderna)